InfiSupaSta/get_translation_in_new_tab_extension/Readme.md

 Highlight some text in your browser that you want to translate, press `ctrl` + `alt` and new tab will be opened with translation.
-By default, for EN to RU language but you can change it in `script.js` module.
+By default, from EN to RU language but you can change it in `script.js` module.